The Top 9 Ways to Help Prevent Cancer

 Here are some prevention suggestions!

 Vegetables are kind of like anti-cancer super heroes.
 Just like your mama told you, green veggies contain nutrients and antioxidants that help prevent those villainous cancer cells from forming.
+Eat fruits as well as those veggies, and choose whole grains instead of refined grains.
+Limit your consumption of processed and red meat.
+And while you are eating a healthy diet, limit your alcohol intake.

 Lung cancer is no joke, and cigarette smoking causes more than 440,000 deaths annually in the US (including deaths from secondhand smoke).
 Quitting smoking is hard.
 The next time you see a friend light up, let them know how much you care by sharing this fact, and offer to help however you can.
+Individuals ages 55-74 who have at least a 30-pack-per-year smoking history, currently smoke or have quit within the past 15 years and are in relatively good health should talk to their doctor about lung cancer.

 Ladies and gentlemen, know your body, and monitor it often for bumps, lumps, or changes.
 Monthly self-exams of breasts, testicles, and skin are a healthy habit to get into, and are perfect when paired with your annual check up.
 Early detection is key: Doctors believe that catching breast cancer early on could save thousands of lives each year.
 Testicular cancer is the most common form of cancer in men between the ages of 15 and 34.
+Get familiar with all your beauty marks and moles, and learn the ABCDE signs of melanoma.
+See anything new or changes?
+Be sure to see your doctor.

 Every minute, we lose someone we love to cancer.
 Knowledge is power, but ignorance is definitely not bliss.
 Figure out the small lifestyle changes you can make every day to build up your armor against cancer.
 Subscribe to scientific and advocacy newsletters (like the SU2C newsletter), talk to cancer survivors, and be your own advocate.